Easy Caprese Orzo Salad

 Caprese is an Italian dish that consists of tomatoes, basil and mozzarella cheese.
 It is said to have originated on the island of Capri.

-Can I make this Caprese Orzo Salad in advance?
+Can I make this Caprese salad with orzo in advance?

-This Orzo salad can absolutely be made ahead of time.
+This orzo mozzarella salad can absolutely be made ahead of time.
 In fact, it is better when it is made at least a couple of hours in advance.

 How do you get thinly sliced basil?

-Cutting the basil into thin strips gives them such a beautiful texture, it also allows the basil to distribute throughout the recipe nicely.
+Cutting the basil into thin strips gives it such a beautiful texture.
+It also allows the basil to distribute throughout the recipe nicely.

 Do you love caprese?
 Try these recipes…